-The initial assessment of all NSW WRPs was completed in September 2021.
+The initial assessment of all NSW WRPs was completed by September 2021.
 The assessment of these plans identified inconsistencies with Basin Plan requirements.
 As a result, NSW withdrew all 20 WRPs and advised they will consider the MDBA's assessment feedback.

 This is not unexpected.
-All other Basin States went through a similar process where inconsistencies were identified by the MDBA, and the Basin states had an opportunity to reconsider their policy positions within their WRPs.
+All other Basin States went through a similar process where inconsistencies were identified by the MDBA, to reconsider their policy positions within their WRPs.